-If you’re about to file for bankruptcy or you’re in the process already, you’ll find it difficult to borrow money during this time – and it’s generally not a very good idea, either.
+If you’re in the process or about to file for bankruptcy, you’ll find it difficult to borrow money – and it’s generally not a very good idea, either.

 Bankruptcy is seen as a last resort for people who have struggled with credit and are unable to repay what they’ve borrowed, and this can set alarm bells ringing for future lenders.